Quotients of $S^2\times{S^2}$: Introduction

-In \S\ref{sec:eight} we construct a new smooth 4-manifold $N$ in the quadratic homotopy type of the bundle space $RP^2\tilde\times{RP^2}$, but distinguished from it by its non-orientable double covers (see Definition \ref{def:N}).
+In Section \ref{sec:eight} we construct a new smooth 4-manifold $N$ in the quadratic $2$-type of the bundle space $RP^2\tilde\times{RP^2}$, but distinguished from it by its non-orientable double covers (see Definition \ref{def:N}).
 In particular, N is not a geometric quotient.
-In \S\ref{sec:nine} and \S\ref{sec:ten} we show that there are no other homotopy types of 4-manifolds with $\pi\cong \cy 2 \times \cy 2$ and $\chi=1$.
+In Sections \ref{sec:nine}-\ref{sec:ten} we show that there are no other homotopy types of 4-manifolds with $\pi= \cy 2 \times \cy 2$ and $\chi=1$.
+This completes the proof of Theorem B.